Fleker/Gltn/_nightlies/docs/docs/01_Formats/02_Compiling.md

-In this page, the build APIs are detailed, showing you how to create the perfect paper.
+The compile APIs are explained here, showing you how to create the perfect paper.

 ## `onStylePaper()`
 This function is the first one called.
 This sets up all of the preliminary settings that apply to the entire paper.